Mohyoo/Gtk4-PyGobject-Drag-and-Drop-Turotrial/README.md

 A simple tutorial for Gtk4 drag and drop in python.

 # Why this?
-1) I have noticed that Gtk Drag and Drop tutorials are either complicated <br />
+I have noticed that Gtk Drag and Drop tutorials are either complicated <br />
 or old (in Gtk 3), which made it hard for me to learn it. <br />
-2) Finally, I decided to share it as simple as possible. <br />
+Finally, I decided to share it as simple as possible. <br />
-3) I am a beginner to Gtk, but for any question, I may answer. <br />
-   Email: didouna.mohyeddine@gmail.com